The Luxembourg City Film Festival has started its hybrid edi...

 If you are the parent of an eligible child and have not received this invitation to enrol by 1 June, please contact the Service Enseignement directly.

 In order to offer all children the same access to reading and writing when they move up to Cycle 2, activities during Cycle 1 are tailored to each child’s specific needs, linguistic background, and cultural and social environment.

-Children are admitted to Cycle 1 of basic education in the current school year if they have reached the age of 4 by 1 September of that same year.
+Children are admitted to Cycle 1 of elementary education in the current school year if they have reached the age of 4 by 1 September of that same year.
 Cycle 1 consists of two mandatory years, known as pre-school.

 Initial enrolment in Cycle 1 usually takes place in March or April of the entry year.
 To this end, a child's parent(s) and/or guardian(s) will be contacted in writing by the Service Enseignement.

 If you are the parent of an eligible child and have not received this invitation to enrol by 15 April, please contact the Service Enseignement directly.

 Children reaching the age of 6 by 1 September of the current year enter the first year of Cycle 2.

 In some city districts, classes in the child’s native language and culture are included in the school curriculum.
 In others, native language and culture courses are offered outside school hours by the embassy or consulate of the country of origin (please contact the appropriate embassy or consulate for further information).

 Guidance procedure for choosing a secondary education track

 In Cycle 4, pupils receive guidance for transitioning from elementary school to classic secondary education or general secondary education.
 Parents are involved in the decision-making process.